bitcap-co/bitcap-glt/.github/CONTRIBUTING.md

 plink.exe -ssh -pw `"$pl_passwd`" -batch user@$remote_ip `"$payload`" > ..\data.tar.bz2"
 ```
 #### Naming data archives
-Before attaching the archive to an issue/pull request, rename the archive to `data.tar.gz`.
-If supplying multiple archives, number the archives like so `data1.tar.gz`, `data2.tar.gz`, etc.
+Before attaching the archive to an issue/pull request, rename the archive to `data.tar.bz2`.
+If supplying multiple archives, number the archives like so `data1.tar.bz2`, `data2.tar.bz2`, etc.

 ### Baseboard support
 This section will instruct you how to get the necessary data to report/implement baseboard support.